airshipit/pegleg/doc/source/cli/cli.rst

   -r /opt/airship-treasuremap@revision

-**-p / --clone-path** (Optional).
+**-p / --clone-path** (Optional, Default=/tmp/).

 The path where the repo will be cloned.
-By default the repo will be cloned to the /tmp path.
 If this option is included and the repo already exists, then the repo will not be cloned again and the user must specify a new clone path or pass in the local copy of the repository as the site repository.
 Suppose the repo name is airship-treasuremap and the clone path is /tmp/mypath then the following directory is created /tmp/mypath/airship-treasuremap which will contain the contents of the repo.
 Example of using clone path:

 ::